 If you have a tracker mortgage, you will need to make the proper calculations to budget for any fluctuations.

 Don’t Forget Your Landlord Insurance

 Landlord insurance is essential.
 Much like mortgage repayments, landlord insurance premiums can go up and down.

 And just like your mortgage, you definitely don’t want to miss too many payments.
-Missing payments can result in you policy being cancelled and your property will be left uninsured.
+Missing payments can result in your policy being cancelled, and your property will be left uninsured.

 To find out if you need landlord insurance, what type of covers are available to you and the best providers to choose from, head over to Do I Need Landlord Insurance for My Buy to Let Property?

 It’s recommended that full redecorations should be carried out every three years.
 But you will always find work that needs doing in-between lets.

 You will usually need to clean and decorate the property after each tenancy agreement is terminated.

 This means you will need to put aside a budget specifically for buying paint.
 Unless you plan on doing it yourself, you should put some money aside to cover the cost of hiring workers.